The CEO/BEC Scam: How Criminals Target Emotions

 This story centers on Patricia Reilly.
 Patricia worked as a credit controller in the accounting department for Peebles Media, a publishing company in Scotland.
 The Managing Director (the UK equivalent to CEO) of Peebles Media, Yvonne Bremner, left to enjoy a week’s vacation in the Canary Islands.
 With the Managing Director away on holiday, perhaps everyone in the company anticipated a quieter week than normal.
 However, events quickly turned Patricia’s week into a nightmare.

 Throughout the week, Patricia received several emails purportedly from ‘Yvonne.’
 The first email from ‘Yvonne’ requested a payment transfer in the amount of £24,800 to a company.
 Patricia sought out her immediate supervisor, for collaboration, and made the online payment.
-Three days later, she received another email from ‘Yvonne,’ requesting an online payment to be made of £75,200.
+Three days later, ‘Yvonne requested another online payment to be made of £75,200.
 This time, Patricia could not collaborate with her immediate supervisor, as she was away on vacation as well.
-Patricia decided to make the online payment.
+Patricia chose to make the online payment.
 Altogether, she transferred a total of £193,250.

-A colleague of Patricia’s, named Rosemary, logged into Peebles Media’s online bank account and noticed a fraud warning.
+Rosemary, a colleague of Patricia, logged into Peebles Media’s online bank account and noticed a fraud warning.
 She told Patricia about it and contacted the Managing Director, Yvonne in the Canary Islands.
 Yvonne confirmed that the emails Patricia had been receiving were not from her and were in fact bogus.

 How would you feel if you learned you had transferred company funds to fraudsters?
 How was Patricia affected?
 She says she nearly passed out upon learning that she had been scammed.
 She also suffered panic attacks and was sick for a period of time.